GeoTuxMan/FaceRecognition/README.md

 # FaceRecognition
-face recognition application develop with C++, OpenCV
+face recognition application develop with Python, OpenCV

 The application is trained with some images of a person (minim 2 image).